pythonadventurer/bgo/notes/html-notes.md

 </form>
 ```

+## `<footer>`
+The `footer` element is used to define a footer for a document or section.
+A footer typically contains information about the author of the document, copyright data, links to terms of use, contact information, and more.

 ## `<img>`
 All `img` elements should have an `alt` attribute.
 The `alt` attribute's text is used for screen readers to improve accessibility and is displayed if the image fails to load.
 Example: